 How to Help Keep Your Elderly Loved Ones Safe

-In her public address, Dr. Messonnier encouraged listeners to work together, noting that safety is everyone’s responsibility.
+In her public address, Dr. Messonnier encouraged listeners to work together, noting that slowing the spread of COVID-19 is everyone’s responsibility.
 “Everyone has a role to play to protect our family members, friends, colleagues and neighbors who are most at risk,” she said in the telebriefing.

-At AdventHealth, we’re here to see your family through.
-Visit our Coronavirus Resource Hub for regular coronavirus updates, answers to your coronavirus FAQs and more important information for your family.
+We’re dedicated to seeing your family through this pandemic.
+Visit our our Coronavirus Resource Hub for regular coronavirus updates, answers to your FAQs and more important information for your family.